ronald-smith-angel/dataset_deduplication_sparkml/readme.md

 # Spark Data Deduplication #

 This project shows a dataset deduplication process using spark and Scala.
 A deduplication process is worth in cases where having duplicates affects either a distribuited system performance or a business metrics.
-Thus, this a basic example using a cars dataset having similar descriptions strings, the pipeline looks for similar rows and flag/remove those that represent the same record.
+Thus, this a basic example using a products dataset having similar descriptions strings, the pipeline looks for similar rows and flag/remove those that represent the same record.

 ### Deduplicate Data Frame ###